sinceseason/java-Spring-MVC/README.md

 # java-Spring-MVC
-A maven project use java Spring-MVC
+A maven project using java Spring-MVC